-Abstract: Despite considerable research on export performance, relatively little scholarly attention has been devoted to incorporating managers' perspectives into operationalizing this concept.
-This study proposes a new approach for measuring SMEs' export performance in the presence of multiple goals that are potentially conflicting, while accounting for different approaches to assessing export performance.
-Adopting a contingency approach, we develop two customized measures of perceived export performance: the individualized perceived export performance (IPEP) framework and the simplified model.
-We demonstrate the application of both measures based on a sample of 78 exporting SMEs in New Zealand, and compare the outcomes.
-The proposed frameworks are intended to measure export performance considering the specific priorities of managers, through explicit incorporation of manager- and firm-specific differences in the types and importance of goals, indicators, and benchmarks.
-This paper extends our understanding of export performance by proposing a more nuanced and holistic measurement approach that is tailored to individual firms and reflects firm-specific idiosyncrasies.
+Despite considerable research on export performance, relatively little scholarly attention has been devoted to incorporating managers' perspectives into operationalizing this concept.
+This study proposes a new approach for measuring small and medium-sized enterprises' export performance in the presence of multiple, potentially conflicting, goals while accounting for different approaches to assessing export performance.
+Adopting a contingency approach, the authors develop two customized measures of perceived export performance: the individualized perceived export performance framework and the simplified model.
+They demonstrate the application of both measures with a sample of 78 exporting small and medium enterprises in New Zealand and compare the outcomes.
+The proposed frameworks are intended to measure export performance considering managers' specific priorities and by incorporating manager- and firm-specific differences in the types and importance of goals, indicators, and benchmarks.
+This article extends the understanding of export performance by proposing a more nuanced and holistic measurement approach that is tailored to individual firms and reflects firm-specific idiosyncrasies.